realvizu/QuickDiagram/Help.md

 ![Add To Quick Diagram With Hierarchy](images/doc/help/AddToDiagramWithHierarchy.png)

+### Open the Quick Diagram tool window
+* The Quick Diagram tool window opens automatically if you add anything to it.
+* But if it was closed then you can open it again from the Visual Studio menu bar:
+  * View > Other Windows > Quick Diagram
+* Or use the keyboard shortcut: Ctrl+Shift+D, Ctrl+Shift+D (yes, the same key combination twice).

 ### Show/Hide descriptions
 * Use the "Show/Hide Descriptions" toolbar button to show/hide type descriptions (the summary part of the type's XML documentation).